 Capacitors are made to store an electric charge, comparison to a rechargeable battery is often mentioned.
 It takes some time to charge the capacitor, then the energy is stored until it’s release.
 That’s the very basic way of describing what it does.
 Generally, it takes the same amount of time to charge a capacitor and to discharge it.
 When the component is being charged, the voltage starts to increase, a spike in voltage is not linear, and the more energy is stored, the slower voltage (and charge) increases.

-Capacitors respond differently to the DC and AC power.
+Capacitors respond differently to DC and AC power.
 When DC is applied to the capacitor in series (coupling), it will charge up, and upon reaching its capacitance no current will be passed through (see leakage below though).
 If AC is applied, the capacitor will attempt to even out the voltage spikes by releasing stored charge.
-Instead of retyping its all here I found an excellent explanation describing DC/AC behavior here.
+Instead of retyping it’s all here I found an excellent explanation describing DC/AC behaviour here.

-The capacity of the component is expressed in farads (F), other characteristic include: maximum voltage we can drop across the pins, leakage – which tells us how much current can go through the component causing the capacitor to drain it.
-Resistance especially in series (ESR) this value is generally small, but can add up when multiple capacitors are used, and tolerance which like in resistors tells us how precise is the capacitor’s specification.
+The capacity of the component is expressed in farads (F), other characteristics include maximum voltage we can drop across the pins, leakage – which tells us how much current can go through the component causing the capacitor to drain it.
+Resistance especially in series (ESR) this value is generally small but can add up when multiple capacitors are used, and tolerance which like in resistors tells us how precise is the capacitor’s specification.

 One of the most popular capacitors.
 Comes in a compact size, and small capacitance.
 On the plus side, the component suffers very little ESR and leakage.
 Ceramic capacitors are well suited for high freq coupling and decoupling applications.
 It’s worth mentioning that these are usually bi-directional, not suffering from the polarity limitations.